-LIU, Carol Jean (D) 25th Senate District.
-Carol Liu was elected to her first term in the California State Senate in 2008, re-elected in 2012, and was a State Assembly member from 2000 to 2006.
-Prior to that, Carol served eight years as a City Councilmember, including two terms as Mayor of La Cañada Flintridge.
-Carol's priority issues are public education reform, access to higher education, career education, and services for the elderly, low-income, disabled, and disadvantaged.
-A former teacher and school administrator, Carol graduated from San Jose State and holds teaching and administrative credentials from UC Berkeley.
-She is married to Mike Peevey and together they have three children and four grandchildren.
-Committees: Education (Chair); Budget and Fiscal Review; Governance and Finance; Human Services; Public Safety; Transportation and Housing.
-Select Committees: Aging and Long Term Care (Chair); Asian Pacific Islander Affairs; California's Wine Industry; California-European Trade; Climate Change and AB 32 Implementation; Passenger Rail; Women and Inequality: Strategies to Promote Opportunity.
-Joint Committee: Arts.
+LIU, Carol (D) 25th Senate District.
+Senator Carol Liu (D-La Cañada Flintridge) was elected to represent the 21st District in November 2008 and re-elected to represent the 25th District in 2012.
+She represented the 44th Assembly District from 2000-2006 after serving eight years on the La Cañada Flintridge City Council, including two years as Mayor.
+Born in Oakland and educated in public schools, Carol is a graduate of San Jose State University.
+She holds a lifetime teaching credential and an administrative credential from UC Berkeley.
+She is married to Mike Peevey.
+They have three children and five grandchildren.
+Committees: Education (Chair); Elections and Constitutional Amendments; Human Services; Insurance; Public Safety.
+Select Committees: Aging and Long Term Care (Chair); Biliteracy and Dual Immersion Programs in California; California's Wine Industry; Children with Special Needs; Climate Change and AB 32 Implementation; Passenger Rail; Women and Inequality: Strategies to Promote Opportunity.